-Being curious about language and how we create meaning and understanding of the world around us through the words we use, you will have the opportunity to gain knowledge of specialist terminology and concepts that make it possible to analyse a range of texts; from fictional genres such as stories to non-fiction advertisements and media scripts with accuracy and precision.
+Being curious about language, and how we create meaning and understanding of the world around us through the words we use, you will have the opportunity to gain knowledge of specialist terminology and concepts that make it possible to analyse a range of texts; from fictional genres, such as stories to non-fiction advertisements and media scripts with accuracy and precision.
 The key constituents will include: phonology, morphology, lexis, grammar, semantics and pragmatics.

 for investigation related to identity (language and self-representation, gender, culture and diversity).
-The coursework can be adapted to your particular area of interest and is an excellent companion for any A Level subject and may appeal to mathematicians and scientists due to its analytical approach.
+The coursework can be adapted to your particular area of interest and is an excellent companion for any A Level subject, and may appeal to mathematicians and scientists due to its analytical approach.

-Non-Exam Assessment: Language in Action: 3,500 words (20% of the A Level) consists of: A language investigation (2,000 words) and a piece of original writing and commentary (1,500 words)
+The course is assessed through examinations and a Non-Exam Assessment: Language in Action – 3500 words (20% of the A Level), which consists of: A Language Investigation (2000 words) and a piece of original writing and commentary (1500 words)

 Find your perfect course and secure your place